gpazevedo/quiz/README.md

 And it also imports the custom components that we built, and wraps the whole app in that authenticator component.

-The interaction with the GraphQL API is done throught the AWS Amplify.
+The interaction with the GraphQL API is done through the AWS Amplify.
-AWS Amplify permits that my React app uses the GraphQL API, exactly the same way, when it is running locally or running inside AWS.
+AWS Amplify permits that my React app uses the GraphQL API, the same way, when it is running locally or running inside AWS.

-In our app, we have five components, we have QuizPicker, Quizzes, which contain Questions of course, Quizinput, and QuestionForm.
+In our app, we have five components, we have QuizPicker, Quizzes, which contain Questions, Quizinput, and QuestionForm.

-QuizPicker is a drop down for selecting Quizzes.
+QuizPicker is a drop-down for selecting Quizzes.
 A Quiz is a collection of Questions and it records what Questions have been answered.
-A Question is a single question and allows users to select the answer for that question.
+A Question is a single question and allows users to select its answer.
 The Quizinput renders the form for adding a Question and submits that input to AppSync.
-And the QuestionForm is just the form layout and has the ability to record data and it submits that data back up to Quizinput when quiz input asks for it.
+And the QuestionForm is just the form layout and can record data and it submits that data back up to Quizinput when quiz input asks for it.

 Amplify provides the Connect component.